 Benefits and Perks

-Paid time off is scarce, with only about one-half of survey participants receiving paid vacation and about one in three workers receiving sick leave.
-Employees looking to save up for old age can choose from several options including a 401(k) plan and a company pension plan.
-A large number of survey participants report having health insurance, and a fair number of respondents report having dental coverage.
-Other privileges include tuition reimbursement, life insurance, and flexible hours.
+Paid time off is in short supply here, with only one-half of employees receiving paid vacation and a third of respondents receiving paid sick days.
+Quite a few retirement plans are on offer at Southern Company, including a 401(k) plan and a company pension plan.
+A large number of employees can count on health insurance, and a solid majority of workers have dental coverage as a benefit.
+Privileges also include tuition reimbursement, life insurance, and flexible hours.